guypwhunt/cloud_computing/README.md

     requirements.txt which contains all the required libraries for the myapp.py to run. sql_code.sql which contains the SQL commands to create the neccessary table. testFunctions.ipynb which contains python code to performance test the API

+## File
+Docker images can be found on this URL: https://hub.docker.com/r/guypwhunt1992/investment_app

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.